internetstandards/toolbox-wiki/DMARC-how-to.md

   * There is a workaround: Forward the appointment as an "iCalendar file" or as an attachment.
 * When processing incoming mail we advise to favor a DMARC policy over an SPF policy.
 Do not configure SPF rejection to go into effect early in handling, but take full advantage of the enhancements DMARC is offering.
 A message might still pass based on DKIM.
   * At the same time, be aware that some operaters still allow a hard fail (-all) to go into effect early in handling and skip DMARC operations.
+* When using a different domain for the rua and/or ruf address, make sure that the DMARC authorization records (example.nl._report._dmarc.differentdomain.nl) are properly DNSSEC signed.
+A regularly occuring mistake is the presence of "proof of non-existence" (NSEC3) for the ancestor domain (_report._dmarc.differentdomain.nl).
+If this happens then resolvers that use qname minimization (like the resolver used by [Internet.nl](https://internet.nl)) think that example.nl._report._dmarc.differentdomain.nl does not exists since _report._dmarc.differentdomain.nl does not exists.
+Therefore the resolver can't get the DMARC authorization record which makes DMARC fail.
+  * Check your DNSSEC implementation on [DNSViz](https://dnsviz.net/).
+Enter "example.nl._report._dmarc.differentdomain.nl".
+  * You can also manually check for this error. `dig example.nl._report._dmarc.differentdomain.nl +dnssec` results in a NOERROR response, while `dig _report._dmarc.differentdomain.nl +dnssec` results in a NXDOMAIN response.

 # Overview of DMARC configuration tags
 The DMARC policy is published by means of a DNS TXT record.
 A DMARC record can contain several configuration tags.
 The table below will list all configuration tags and explain their purpose.